felixriese/hyperspectral-regression/README.rst

 Hyperspectral Regression: Code Examples
 ===============================================

-This repository consists of additional material and exemplary implementations for a coming book chapter.
+This repository consists of additional material and exemplary implementations for our coming book chapter.

 The code in this repository is provided via notebooks.
 The notebooks are structured as follows: